rems-project/cn-tutorial/docs/getting-started/case-studies/verif-doubly-linked-lists.md

 Now, let's look at the annotations in the function body.
 CN can figure out the empty list case for itself, but it needs some help with the non-empty list case.
-The `split_case` on `is_null(n->prev)` tells CN to unpack the `Own_Backwards` predicate.
+The `split_case` on `is_null(n->prev)` tells CN to unpack the `Take_Left` predicate.
 Without this annotation, CN cannot reason that we didn't lose the left half of the list before we return, and will claim we are missing a resource for returning.
-The `split_case` on `is_null(n->next->next)` is similar, but for unpacking the `Own_Forwards` predicate.
+The `split_case` on `is_null(n->next->next)` is similar, but for unpacking the `Take_Right` predicate.
 Note that we have to go one more node forward to make sure that everything past `n->next` is still RW at the end of the function.